 Junjun Faithbook: And how did you get your daily sustenance?

-St Benedict: The monk Romanus brought bread to me daily who drew it up in a basket let down by a rope over the rock.
+St Benedict: The monk Romanus brought bread to me daily who drew it up in a basket and let down by a rope over the rock and into my cave.

 Junjun Faithbook: That’s what I would call fraternal dedication and concern.